 Interest in corporate governance has been increasing since 1992, when shareholder activists forced out the CEO at General Motors and the first corporate governance code - the Cadbury Code - was written.
 The OECD produced a model code, and many countries produced national versions along the lines of the Cadbury comply or explain model.
 This has generally led to more transparency, accountability, fairness and responsibility.
-However, there have been instances where CEOs have gradually amassed too much power, or companies have not developed new strategies and have incurred bad results - and sometimes even failure.
-More are failing since the global financial crisis than before, hence the increased outside interest in legislation, further supervision and new corporate governance codes for boards, and stewardship codes for shareholders and shareholder activists.
-The European Commission is developing regulation for this area as well.
-Recently, we see that governments want to involve themselves in defending national companies against takeovers by foreign enterprises.
+However, there have been instances when CEOs have gradually amassed too much power, or companies have not developed new strategies and have incurred bad results - and sometimes even failure.
+More are failing since the global financial crisis than before, hence the increased outside interest in legislation, further supervision and new corporate governance codes for boards, stewardship codes for shareholders and shareholder activists, and requirements for reporting on non-financial issues.
+The European Commission has developed regulation for these areas as well.
+We see governments wanting to involve themselves in defending national companies against takeovers by foreign enterprises.
 We also see a strong movement of green investors, which often is well appreciated by directors.
 There is a move to corporate citizenship.
-The Business Roundtable with about 180 signatories has confirmed to embrace stakeholder corporate governance.
+Business Roundtable, with about 180 signatories, has embraced stakeholder corporate governance.

-This all implies that executive and non-executive directors should work harder and more as a team on long-term policy, strategy, entrepreneurship and investment in R&D. More money is lost through lax or poor directorship than through mistakes.
-On the other hand, corporate risk management with new risks entering such a digitalised world and cybercrime is an essential part of directors' responsibilities, as is the tone from the top.
-How can directors do their important work well without being petrified of attacks from shareholders, regulations and the press?
+This all implies that executive and non-executive directors should work harder and more as a team on long-term policy, strategy, entrepreneurship and investment in research and development.
+More money is lost through lax or poor directorship than through mistakes.
+On the other hand, corporate risk management, with new risks entering, such as the increasingly digitalised world and cybercrime, is an essential part of directors' responsibilities, as is the tone from the top.

-Each country has its own measures; however, the chapters of this book also show a convergence.
+Each country has its own laws, codes and measures; however, the chapters in this Review also show a convergence.
 Understanding differences leads to harmony.
-The concept underlying the book is that of a one-volume text containing a series of reasonably short, but sufficiently detailed, jurisdictional overviews that permit convenient comparisons, where a quick first look at key issues would be helpful to general counsel and their clients.
+The concept underlying the book is that of a one-volume text containing a series of reasonably short, but sufficiently detailed, jurisdictional overviews that permit convenient comparisons, when a quick first look at key issues would be helpful to general counsel and their clients.

-My aim as editor has been to achieve a high quality of content so that The Corporate Governance Review will be seen as an essential reference work in our field.
+My aim as editor has been to achieve a high quality of content so that this Review will be seen as an essential reference work in our field.
 To meet the all-important content quality objective, it was a condition sine qua non to attract as contributors colleagues who are among the recognised leaders in the field of corporate governance law from each jurisdiction.

-I thank all the contributors who helped with this project.
-I hope that this book will give the reader food for thought; you always learn about your own law and best practice by reading about the laws and practices of others.
-Further editions of this work will obviously benefit from the thoughts and suggestions of our readers.
+I thank all the contributors who have helped with this project.
+I hope this book will give you food for thought; you always learn about your own law and best practice by reading about the laws and practices of others.
+Further editions of this work will obviously benefit from the thoughts and suggestions of its readers.
 We will be extremely grateful to receive comments and proposals on how we might improve the next edition.